Contents

 |> stereo()

-Scalar / control-rate parameters (cutoff, Q, feedback, …) are shared between the L and R passes — if you want independent parameters per channel, split the chain manually with stereo(lp(left(s), cutL), lp(right(s), cutR)).
+Scalar / control-rate parameters (cutoff, Q, feedback, …) are shared between the L and R channels.
+If you want independent parameters per channel, split the chain manually with stereo(lp(left(s), cutL), lp(right(s), cutR)).